uygaraydin/code-interpreter/README.md

 ## How It Works

 Router agent analyzes queries and selects appropriate tools.
-Uses LangChain for AI orchestration and FastAPI for modern async web architecture.
+Uses LangChain for AI orchestration and FastAPI for web API functionality.

 ## Project Structure